rouvinerh/SecJournal/README.md

 ## Disclaimer

-I do not claim to be the most correct, the best, or even remotely good at security and/or pentesting.
+I do not claim to be the most correct, the best, or even remotely good at security.
 I'm just a guy that is really into security and wants to learn as much as possible.

 I do not condone any illegal activity done using any methods in this notebook.
 All of the concepts listed here are for **educational purposes** only.
 What you decide to do with these skills is on you (basically, you can't sue me, not that I was using ground-breaking techniques anyway).